dokwork/lualine-ex/README.md

 ## ExComponent

-`ExComponent` is an abstract class, which extends the `lualine.component` to provide additional
+`ExComponent` is an abstract class, which extends the `lualine.component` to make it possible to show an icon even for empty component in 'disabled' state.
+State of the component depends on result of the `is_enabled` function.
-functionality:

- 1. Use custom color for a component
- 1. Show 'disabled' state of a component instead to completely hide it